jcscott2015/hubspot-coding-exercise-sessions-by-user/README.md

 I'm not a fan of timed coding exercises, especially if they are used to screen job candidates before actually speaking to a hiring manager.
 I'm sure there are developers without testing anxiety or physical disabilities who can code and test this exercise well within 3 hours.

-As I didn't quite make the time, and therefore was immediately rejected for the position, I'm publicly posting my successful, NodeJS/Typescript solution.
+As I didn't quite finish on time, and therefore was immediately and automatically rejected for the position, I'm publicly posting my successful, NodeJS/Typescript solution.

 ## Install Node Modules